“Begin at the beginning,” the King said, very gravely, “and go on till you come to the end: then stop.”

 Statement of Belief: As homeschool moms, I believe we should support each other as often as possible.
 I believe homeschooling looks different for each family and sometimes for each child within that family.
 Homeschooling comes in all shapes and sizes: from boxed curriculum to unschooling and from only child to large families.
-Our reasons for homeschooling are vastly different; however, there is enough room for all of us.
+Our reasons for homeschooling are vastly different; however, there is enough room for all of us at this homeschooling table.
 Unrestrained Homeschooling is for the homeschool family looking for something beyond the boxed curriculum or regular textbooks.
 Maybe you are looking for things to supplement these more traditional homeschooling methods or maybe you are an unschooler looking for resources for the next child led field of study you are co-designing.

 I am Catholic, so any curriculum specifically used or reviewed for religious education will be Catholic.
 Multicultural literature and studies about other religions are folded into our studies.
 I feel comfortable reviewing and recommending world religion texts, history texts that discuss religions of the world, and a vast array of multicultural literature.
 However, I would not presume to review a religious education (theological) curriculum from another faith or religion, so my lack of information on religious education for other faiths should not be seen as a condemnation of that faith, but as an act of respect that I mean it as.

 Feet on the ground, eyes on the stars.